SimoneCiciliano/SimoneCiciliano/README.md

-I'm an NLP geek based in South Tyrol 🏔️
+I'm an NLP enthusiast based in South Tyrol 🏔️

-My toolkit includes Python, R, and a background in linguistics
+My toolkit includes Python, R, and a background in Linguistics

-Fueled by passion and lots of coffee, I'm on a journey to foster interactivity in language models!
+Fueled by passion and lots of coffee, I'm on a journey to create great Human-Computer Linguistic Interaction!

 -------------------------------------------------------